 Despite being remote, the church is very active, there are regular tower tours in summer, and cakes and jams on sale inside.

-Witton is home to at least three species of bats, Natterer's in the porch, Pipistrelle in the main body of the church and Serotine in the upper section of the tower.
+Witton is home to at least three species of bats, Natterer's in the porch, Common and Soprano Pipistrelle in the main body of the church and Serotine in the upper section of the tower.

 The small community struggle to keep the church clean and this prevents them running the fundraising events and activities they need to keep supporting the church.

 The church now has a full set of bat surveys and a bat mitigation plan in place to confine the bats to boxes above the vestry and in the tower.
 There are also plans to encourage the bats to use an outbuilding in the churchyard.
 The church are currently fundraising to carry out the works.